jessy7321/Social-Network-Analysis-using-Gephi/README.md

 # Social-Network-Analysis-using-Gephi-and-Python
-**Outline:** This project aims at Visualization and Analysis of Real-time Twitter users to identify depressed users.
+**Outline:** This project aims at Visualization and Analysis of Real-time Twitter data to identify Depressed Users.

 **DETAILED DESCRIPTION:**